ram28o2/devops_kubes/README.md

 * **Search**

   * Search Pokémon by name
-  * Updates results instantly as the user types
+  * Filters results in real-time as the user types

 * **Filter by Type**